ILLGrenoble/cameo/mkdocs/docs/configure-a-server.md

+# Configure a server

-# The main config file
+## The main configuration file
 The main configuration file of a CAMEO server is an XML file usually called *config.xml* but the name is not imposed.
 We already saw a minimal example where no application were registered.
 Let's discover the different options.

 Let's take an example with two applications registered: